Most forms of retirement savings are safe in a bankruptcy filing.

 Either, your retirement assets are not property of the estate or they can be claimed exempt from the claims of creditors.

-The 2005 amendments to the Bankruptcy Code provided an exemption of over a million dollars for IRA’s, available to everyone!
+The only good thing, in my view, to come from the 2005 amendments to the Bankruptcy Code was a bankruptcy exemption of over a million dollars for IRA’s.

 ERISA plans excluded from estate